Updated June 6, 2023

 If you are looking for other budget-friendly ways to stay entertained, you could hire bikes and cycle along the promenade, or head over to nearby Calvia to get a taste of local life at the weekly Monday market.

-Majorca’s most famous resort has to be Magaluf – one of the best party destinations in Europe and the place to head if you’re looking to let loose on holiday.
-Packed with buzzing bars, pumping nightclubs, and some seriously epic all-night beach parties, a relaxing spot in the sun Magaluf is not.
+Looking to let loose on holiday?
+As Majorca’s most famous resort - and one of the best party destinations in Europe - Magaluf is the one for you.
+Packed with buzzing bars, pumping nightclubs, and some seriously epic all-night beach parties, Magaluf is hardly a relaxing spot in the sun.
+And that's the fun of it!

 Travel between the two areas is easy, so you can experience the best of both during your holiday.
 Just hop on the bright orange tram – its colour a nod to the lush citrus groves it passes through – and admire the dramatic mountain scenery as you skirt around the foothills of the Serra de Tramuntana mountains.